wiktor-obrebski/type-safe-errors/README.md

 # Type-safe errors in TypeScript

 ## Overview
 `type-safe-errors` provides type-safe domain errors to Typescript.
-It's provide async promise-like interface, but with strong-typed handleable errors.
+It comes with an async promise-like interface but with strong-typed handleable errors.

 ## Table Of Contents